 Your kids will honor and respect you if you show some respect to your former spouse.
 This can be hard for you especially if your feelings were hurt, but you should always try to maintain respectful tones.
 By showing the kids that you still have respect for their other parent, they will be more comfortable to spend time with you.

 5. Live Close to Your Family

 If you can afford it, look for a residence where you will be close to the kids.
 This ensures that you are within reach on a need basis.
 Also, by sharing the same locality, you can do some little things to them such as picking them from school.
 This will buy you more time with them whereby you get to bond.

-Free Case Evaluation with Our Salt Lake City, Utah Divorce Attorney
+Legal Case Review with Our Salt Lake City, Utah Divorce Attorney

 A divorce has the potential to ruin the relationship between you and your kids, especially if bitter feelings are involved.
 To make sure it doesn’t, choose to maintain a close relationship with them by following the tips above.
 To ensure that you don’t break the divorce agreement while at it, consider visiting the Law Office of David Pedrazas in Salt Lake City for expert advice.
 Divorce attorney David Pedrazas has over 20 years of experience helping families in Utah with divorce and family law issues.
-Give us a call today at 801-263-7078 for a free case evaluation.
+Give us a call today at 801-263-7078 for a Legal Case Review.